+Key Information - for explanato Ty 110103, 30

+Policy consultation period 1 November 2022 to 6 January 2023

+Policy determined on 10 February 2023

+Policy published on school webs 15 March 2023

-Key Information - for explanate JIY HOLES, SE Policy consultation period 1 November 2021 to 7 January 2022 Policy determined on 11 February 2022 Policy contact name and position Briony Parsons, TEAM Business Manager Amendments after determination This policy was amended to reflect the school's conversion from community school to academy status, within The Team Multi-Academy Trust.
+Policy contact name and position Briony Parsons, Trust Business Manager

+Amendments after determination This policy was amended to reflect the school's conversion from community school to academy status, within The Team Multi-Academy Trust.
 No changes were made to the oversubscription criteria, catchment area or other elements of the policy.

-Department for Education school ol number 878-2231 Age range 4 to 11.
+Department for Education schoo l number 878-2231

+Age range 4 to 11.
 There is also Early Years provision from 3.

-Type of school Academy primary school Admissions authority TEAM Multi-Academy Trust Normal round intake Reception Published Admission Number 2 023-24 14 Priority for children to another s etting Great Torrington School 1 Priority for children from anothe r setting Horwood and Newton Tracey School Nursery Designated religious character No Admissions catchment area Yes - see below School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information For n Yes - only to be used for the exceptional need criterion.
-See below Key Dates Normal round When to apply ber 2022 to the National Closing Date which is 15 January 2023 Decision Offer Date which is 17 April 2023 When to appeal May 2023 or from 20 school days after the refusal, whichever is later 2 Deadline to submit appeal 31 May 2023 Deadline to hear appeal 28 July 2023 3 Key Dates In-Year admission When to apply ne 2023 for Year Groups 1 to 6 ptember 2023 for Reception Decision school days of an application When to submit appeal chool days after refusal Deadline to hear appeal school days of the form being submitted Contacts for further informati on TEAM Multi-Academy Trust 01271 500300 www.tea macademvt rust.com Devon School Admissions Serv 0345 155 1019 admissi .gov.uk and admissions application forms devon.cc/admissionarrangements and devon.cc/admissions Clerk to the Independent School Admissions Appeals 0345 155 1019 devon.cc/appeals Devon Education Transport Team 0345 155 1019 devon.cc/schooltransport Children's Education Advisory Service - advice for service families RC-DCS-HQ-CEAS@mod.gov.uk The Department for Education (DfE) 0870 000 2288 www.education.gov.uk Office of the Schools Adjudicator 01325 735303 www.education.gov.uk/schoolsadjudicator The Education & Skills Funding Agency (ESFA) 0370 000 2288 www.gov.uk/government/organisations/education-and-skills-funding-agency
+Type of school Academy primary school

+Admissions authority TEAM Multi-Academy Trust

+Normal round intake Reception

+Published Admission Number 20)24-25 14

+Priority for children to another se etting Great Torrington School 1

+Priority for children from another setting Horwood and Newton Tracey School Nursery

+Designated religious character No

+Priority according to faith No

+Admissions catchment area Yes - see below

+Entitlement to free transport from Yes, if this is the closest school available to home

+Devon County Council 2 Yes, if home is in the school's catchment area

+School uniform Yes

+Application Form devon.cc/admissionsonline or with a paper form available by calling

+0345 155 1019 or at devon.cc/admissions or from the school office

+Supplementary Information Form Yes - only to be used for exceptional need priority.
+See below

+Key Dates Normal round to Re

+When to apply ber 2023 to 15 January 2024

+Decision 16 April 20

+When to appeal lay 2024 or from 20 school days after the refusal, whichever is later 3

+Deadline to submit appeal 31 May 20

+Deadline to hear appeal 26 July 20)24 4

+Key Dates In-Year admission

+ne 2024 for Year Groups 1 to 6

+ptember 2024 for Reception

+school days of an application

+chool days after refusal

+Deadline to hear appeal within 30 school days of the form being submitted